 Among the younger generation, Roblox rivals major titles like Minecraft as one of the most popular online games out there.
 In fact, it's common to hear children tell new playmates to "friend me in Roblox!" so they can play together online.
 There's nothing inherently sinister here, but with all the online interaction, kids' safety becomes a factor.

 Roblox is an all-encompassing online platform that lets you create maps of varying themes, such as worlds inspired by other famous games like Sonic the Hedgehog and Cuphead, or custom maps like MeepCity, for truly endless possibilities.
 The game is one of the few out there that fires up your child's imagination to create or participate in fun maps full of young players from across the world.

 Roblox has a solid record as far as safety is concerned, and the site has received the COPPA-certified kidSAFE Seal to show its full compliance with the Children's Online Privacy Protection Act that was put in effect back in 2000.
 In addition, the company recently introduced its digital civility initiative to curb cyber-bullying and harassment and encourage healthy interactions.

-As tirelessly as the game works to keep your child safe, offensive language and content will still occasionally slip through the cracks.
-Fortunately, Roblox has plenty of security and privacy features that you can implement to not only minimize your child's exposure to potentially unsafe content and unsavory characters, but also encourage moderation to ensure your kids don't spend too much time playing.
+With Roblox reaching a milestone of 100 million active players, ensuring your child's safety is now more important than ever — such a massive user base will inherently increase the chances for inappropriate behavior and content to reach your kid.
+Fortunately, Roblox has plenty of security and privacy features that will not only minimize your child's exposure to potentially unsafe content and unsavory characters, but also encourage moderation to ensure your kids don't spend too much time playing.